 - Immediacy: Agile teams rely on frequent feedback.
 Metrics that provide a real-time or daily view are considered ideal.

-With their no-nonsense, easy to understand the view of the current sprint, Burndown Charts may well be the perfect Agile tool to give the team the information it needs to quickly check progress and get back to work.
-Many teams include a review of the Burndown Chart as part of a daily standup.
-Burndown Charts are also often used as information radiators, an Agile term for visual tools that are posted in the team work area for everyone to see.
+With their no-nonsense, Burndown Charts may well be the perfect Agile tool to give the team the information it needs to check progress and get back to work.
+Many teams also include a review of the Burndown Chart as part of a daily standup.

 - Underestimation - When the actual line steadily diverges from the ideal line, and the team falls increasingly far behind on the scheduled work, it’s a good indication that the schedule is too optimistic.
-Perhaps too many story points were included in the sprint or the team was consistently underestimating story points.
-A good place to start addressing this type of problem would be a review of recent Velocity Charts for historical perspective on the team’s estimation and ability to burndown backlog.
+Perhaps too many story points were included in the sprint or the team was underestimating story points.

-- Scope Creep – When the actual line in a Burndown chart starts moving in the wrong direction – i.e. the amount of work remaining in the sprint is growing – it is often a sign that new work is being injected mid-sprint.
-This new work might be an urgent bug fix or similar unavoidable sprint disruption, or it might be good old-fashioned scope creep.
-Although flexibility in the face of changing requirements is a main ingredient of Agile success, scope creep can still wreak havoc on the schedule.
-When possible, product owners should be encouraged to avoid adding new work to an in-progress sprint.
+- Scope Creep – When the actual line in a Burndown Chart starts moving in the wrong direction [i.e. the amount of work remaining in the sprint is growing] it is often a sign that new work is being injected mid-sprint.
+This new work might be an urgent bug fix, an unavoidable sprint disruption, or the old-fashioned scope creep.

-- Plateau – When things are going well and then progress suddenly stops, something fundamental has gone wrong with the project or team.
-A plateau in the burndown might be the result of a temporary setback such as a poorly defined user story or a key team member needing unscheduled time off, or the plateau could indicate a deeper problem with staffing or workflow management.
-Either way, plateaus are never a good sign and need to be investigated immediately.
+- Plateau – A plateau in the burndown might be the result of a temporary setback such as a poorly defined user story or a key team member needing unscheduled time off.
+The plateau could also indicate what your blockers are or a deeper problem with staffing or workflow management.

-In the example chart, we see that the team has closed five Milestones with a total of 102 story points.
+In the example chart above, we see that the team has closed five Milestones with a total of 102 story points.
 The calculated velocity of 20.4 tells us that the team could be reasonably expected to complete about 20.4 story points per sprint in the future.
-We can, and should, use the team’s velocity when planning sprints and deciding how many story points to add to a Milestone.

 Burndown Charts and ZenHub

-There are a few prerequisites for generating Burndown Charts.
+There are a few prerequisites for generating Burndown Charts in ZenHub.
 Milestones must have start and end dates.
 End dates are set when you create a Milestone in GitHub, but Milestone start dates are unique to ZenHub.
 Also, the Issues that are assigned to the Milestone must-have story point estimates.